Check

 Exporting offender records

 bca check also emits a single CI/IDE document covering every offender in the walk.
-Pass --output-format <fmt> to pick the shape and --output <file> to write it to disk (stdout if omitted).
+Pass --report-format <fmt> to pick the shape and --output <file> to write it to disk (stdout if omitted).
+The --format, -O, and --output-format spellings are accepted as deprecated aliases and will be removed in a future release.
 The exit-code contract is unaffected by these flags: 0 clean, 2 on any violation (unless --no-fail), 1 on tool error.

 FormatAudience